-WRoCAH has around 48 AHRC studentships that will be awarded through open competition.
+WRoCAH has around 50 AHRC studentships that will be awarded through open competition.
 The Department of Politics at the University of York may nominate up to two students for funding through WRoCAH.

-To be eligible for funding, applicants for all types of WRoCAH AHRC Studentships must have applied for a PhD programme at one of Leeds, Sheffield or York.
+To be eligible for funding, applicants must have applied for a PhD programme at one of Leeds, Sheffield or York.

 We award a number of Department scholarships consisting of a tuition fee waiver (at the UK/EU rate) and an annual stipend.

 Scholarships are awarded on the basis of academic excellence.
-You will be automatically considered if you submit an application for either the PhD in Politics or the PhD in Postwar Recovery Studies by Wednesday 23rd January 2019.
+You will be automatically considered if you submit an application for either the PhD in Politics or the PhD in Postwar Recovery Studies by 29 January 2020.
 There is no need for applicants to submit an additional application form.
 Applicants who hold a deferred offer will be considered.

 Both students who pay fees at the overseas and UK / EU rate will be considered for the scholarships, but the scholarships will only cover tuition fees at the UK / EU rate; overseas scholarship recipients will be expected to fund the remainder of their tuition fee through alternative funds.

-These scholarships are open to international students applying to study a research degree at York, beginning in the 2019/20 academic year.
+These scholarships are open to international students applying to study a research degree at York.

 These prestigious scholarships, awarded by the York Graduate Research School, offer full funding (covering 100% of tuition fees, a stipend commensurate with the UKRI rate, plus a research training support grant) for the duration of a student’s enrolment period.

-Information on funding provided centrally by the University of York is available here.
+Information on funding provided centrally by the University of York.

 Other potential funding sources: